John Thomas Moore: Early life

-John Thomas Moore was born 3 July 1844, in the Markham Township of Upper Canada to William Kerr and Isabella Moore.
+John Thomas Moore was born 3 July 1844, in the Markham Township of Canada West to William Kerr and Isabella Moore.
 He attended school in Berlin, Ontario where his father would become a successful businessman.
 Moore served as the deputy registrar of Waterloo County, Ontario from 1864 to 1870, and then moved to Toronto to study medicine and law, until abandoning those pursuits and moving to insurance and accounting.
 He married Annie Addison on 23 August 1871, and had three children together, and married again after the death of Annie in 1911, to Alice Rogers Forbes on 3 June 1914.
 Moore served as an Alderman on Toronto City Council from 1883 to 1884.

 During the late-19th century, Moore became a land speculator and purchased the area that has since been named in his honour, Moore Park.
 To increase the value of his land, he then constructed a bridge (the original Vale of Avoca) and helped promote the Belt Line Railway, an early public transit system serving the "suburbs" of Toronto.
 After the Belt Line was constructed, recession forced its closure after only 18 months of operation.
 Its railbed has since been converted into the Beltline Trail.
 Moore acquired land in along the Red Deer River and moved the base of his operations to Red Deer in 1901, although his family continued to live in Toronto.
 Moore became the publishing editor of the Red Deer Advocate and started the Western Telephone Company and Western General Electric Company in 1903.